xeoron/ExtractSerialNumbers/README.md

 	-Found count is provided at the end

 	HarvestSerialNumbers.pl Finds
-	-Dell Chromebooks laptops such as Latitudes
-	-Acer Chromebooks such as the Acerspin
-	-HP Chromebooks such as CB 514
+	-Dell Chromebooks and laptops such as Dell Latitudes -Acer Chromebooks such as the Acerspin & 514 series -HP Chromebooks such as 14AG5 series